scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

-# Set up a database for Scalar DB/Scalar DL deployments in AKS
+# Set up a database for Scalar DB/Scalar DL deployment in AKS

-This guide explains how to set up a database for Scalar DB/Scalar DL deployments in AKS.
+This guide explains how to set up a database for Scalar DB/Scalar DL deployment in AKS.

 ## Cosmos DB